 The ankle joint complex is comprised of the lower leg and foot, and it forms the kinetic linkage allowing the lower limb to interact with the ground.
 The ankle's bony and ligamentous structure enables it to function with high stability [1].
 Ankle fractures in adults are common injuries, accounting for 10% of all fractures.
-Their incidence had increased since the 1950s with an overall incidence of 168.7/100,000 person-years.
+Their incidence had increased since the 1950s with an overall incidence of

+168.7/100,000 person-years.
 Population aging, increasing obesity prevalence, and more widespread participation in sports activities are the major causes.
 The mean age of fracture was reported to be 41 years old.
 Ankle fractures are slightly more frequent in men than in women, 53% against 47%, respectively [2].
 The main goals of fracture management are anatomic reduction of the fracture and protection of the soft tissue envelope.
 Stable fractures, where the alignment of the ankle joint is preserved, rarely need surgery.
 Unstable fractures typically require closed or open reduction and internal fixation [3].
-It is crucial to choose a proper treatment method for patients' rehabilitation post-fracture.
-Surgical treatment is the applicable clinical method.
+It is crucial to choose a proper treatment method for patients' rehabilitation Surgical treatment post-fracture. applicable clinical method.
 Conventional open reduction and internal fixation are common treatments for ankle fractures.
 It allows complete exposure, simple operation, effective minimizing of the fracture site, and good fixation.
 Therefore, exploring the best surgical method is still the hotspot of studies on ankle fractures [4].
-However, open reduction and internal fixation results in surgical trauma and a
+However, open reduction and